 We depend substantially on our agreements with Flagship Pioneering Innovations V, Inc., or Flagship, the Whitehead Institute for Biomedical Research, or WIBR, Acuitas Therapeutics, Inc., or Acuitas.
 On May 2, 2024, we terminated our Collaboration and License Agreement with Nitto Denko Corporation.
+See Item 5.
+Other Information in this Quarterly Report.
 Our remaining licenses may be terminated upon certain conditions.
 Any termination of these licenses could result in the loss of significant rights and could harm our ability to commercialize our product candidates.